eigenbooks/bayes-missing-manual/_sources/math-prereq.md

 *   I would be willing to bet that given multiple appearances at the plate that this batter will get on base on average 40% of the time
 *   Based on my encyclopedic knowledge of baseball, and the opposing pitcher, this batter who's on base percentage over the last two years has been 34.6% actually has a 0.4 probability of successfully getting on base in this particular situation.

 To be safe, we never use the words chance in this manual because it is ambiguous if a probability or statistic is being quoted.
 Furthermore if a probability is being described it is unclear which interpretation of probability is being used.
-Hearing something described as a ‘chance’ should be a red flag for you that a miscommunication might occur.
+Hearing something described as a *chance* should be a red flag for you that a miscommunication might occur.

 For the special case of binary events, which are used often in this manual, there are some simple relations to convert between odds and probability.
 For example a binary event might be true/false, win/lose, real/fake, success/failure, etc. If we let $H_1$ and $H_2$ be complementary events, meaning there are no other possible outcomes, then we can state that $p(H_1) = 1 - p(H_2)$.
 This allows us to easily switch back and forth between the odds and probability forms: